deskoh/feathers-authentication-oidc/README.md

 ## Stateless JWT

 As the authentication strategy is inherited from [JWT Stategy](https://docs.feathersjs.com/api/authentication/jwt.html), by default, an authentication using a JWT will result in an entity (usually a user) lookup.
 It possible to bypass this when all the information necessary can be contained in the token payload.
-See [Stateless JWT](https://docs.feathersjs.commore details.
+See [Stateless JWT](https://docs.feathersjs.com) for more details.

 ## Usage with Feathers built-in JwtStrategy